LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Variables/_Variables.md

   int secondNumber;
   int multiplicationResult;

-When the variables in the example above are declared, they have an undetermined value until they are assigned a value for the first time.
-But it is possible for a variable to have a specific value from the moment it is declared.
-This is called the initialization of the variable.
+### Variable Values

 After a variable has been defined, you can give it a value using the = operator.
 This process is called copy assignment (or just assignment) for short.

   int width; // define an integer variable named width width = 5; // copy assignment of value 5 into variable width

 Copy assignment is named such because it copies the value on the right-hand side of the = operator to the variable on the left-hand side of the operator.

 The = operator is called the assignment operator.

 One downside of assignment is that it requires at least two statements: one to define the variable, and one to assign the value.

+When the variables in the examples above are declared, they have an undetermined value until they are assigned a value for the first time.
+But it is possible for a variable to have a specific value from the moment it is declared.

 These two steps can be combined.
 When a variable is defined, you can also provide an initial value for the variable at the same time.
-This is called initialization.
+This is called the initialization of the variable.

 For more information about initialization see:
 [C++\Types&Values\Initialization.md]

+### Types of Variables

 The C++ programming language defines three kinds of variables: